joevandebilt/Legend-Of-Drongo/README.txt

 - Sleeping sets time of day to 8am, recovers HP and sets days since sleep to 0
 - if Days Since sleep reaches 4 player dies.

+v2.5.7
+- Added end credits function to game engine
+- Added World author string to world datatype
+- Added List of strings to world datatype as credits
+- Added frmEndCredits to world designer to add end custom end credits to game
+- Added run credits and end game to event actions
+- Completed building tutorial mission
+- Added default player editor to world designer
+- Made default player inherit from world file rather than code
+- Enabled Item Editor to lock out class if a particular item class is intended to be used.

-If you encounter an error, please email to error file to joevandebilt@live.co.uk, or report it on gitHub
+If you encounter an error, please email the error file to joevandebilt@live.co.uk, or report it on gitHub